ghostoninternet/PhucPhuc-Vault/Laravel/Laravel Notes of Code with Dary Course.md

 # What is the .env file
 >A file to store environment setup.
 Everything about the server that is running in the project, and many different values for different servers are setup right here.
+>**NOT RECOMMEND** to use environment variables all the time.
+But mostly for domain names, urls, authentication, mail addresses, service account names.

+# Composer JSON and lock file
+>